ManlyMarco/EC-HF_Patch/README.md

 - If you want to run the game under Wine/Proton (Linux, SteamOS, macOS, etc.), read [this](https://github.com/Mantas-2155X/illusion-wine-guide) and [this](https://docs.bepinex.dev/articles/advanced/proton_wine.html).*

 ### Solutions to common issues with the patch
 - If after installing the patch you have issues running the game, restart your PC and try to install the patch again with default settings.
 - If after installing the patch Studio hangs when loading, start KKManager (it's in a folder in game directory) and click "Look for updates" at the top, then tell it to update the Studio modpack.
+Or press the update button in the launcher.
 - If you have trouble downloading by using the magnet link, try updating your torrent client or use the latest qBittorrent (it's known to work well).
 - Make sure you downloaded ALL parts to the same folder and that the parts all have the same name.
 You need ALL parts for the patch to work.
 If the installer asks you for another disc it means that your download was not extracted correctly and is missing files, or you renamed or removed some of the extracted files.
 - If you see any messages about corrupted files you'll have to re-download the offending part (or all of the parts).
 If you downloaded the torrent, most torrent clients can "force recheck" the downloaded files so you don't have to re-download the whole thing.
 - If your antivirus is flagging the .exe file make sure that you've downloaded the patch by following links in this post.
 If you are sure the download came from the right place, it's most likely a false positive (it's a common issue with non-signed application installers).
+- On slower drives it can take a few minutes to finish verifying the files since it has to read and hash a lot of data.
+If you can see it's doing something in task manager then just let it run.

 ## Discussion and help
 - [Koikatsu!/EmotionCreators discord server](https://discord.gg/zS5vJYS)
 - [Koikatu Technical Help Wiki (Most of it applies to EC as well)](https://wiki.anime-sharing.com/hgames/index.php?title=Koikatu/Technical_Help)
 If you need further help, feel free to ask in the **#help** channel on the server.
 Try to search for your issue first by using the Discord's search box at top right, it might have been already answered before.
 Please don't ask for help under this guide because I rarely check the comments here.

 ### General FAQ / Notes
 - You can configure many plugins by Pressing F1 and then "Plugin settings".
 You can also see most of the plugin hotkeys in this menu (and change them).